-See the internal storage format of other numeric types to determine which of the above it applies to.
-BINARY numbers are always legal, as are all values in BINARY text fields.
+Check the internal storage format of other numeric types to determine which Figure 2-4 category it applies to.
+BINARY numbers and values in BINARY text fields are always legal.

 Certain data types must be converted before DBMaker will accept them.
-DCI converts these values in the following ways:
+DCI converts these values as follows:

-- Illegal LOW-VALUES: stored as the lowest possible value (0 or 99999...) or DCI_MIN_DATE default value. - Illegal HIGH-VALUES: stored as the highest possible value (999999...) or DCI_MAX_DATE default value. - Illegal SPACES: stored as zero (or DCI_MIN_DATE, in the case of a date field). - Illegal DATE values: stored as DCI_INV_DATE default value. - Illegal TIME: stored as DCI_INV_DATE default value.
+- Illegal LOW-VALUES: stored as the lowest possible value, 0 or -99999, or DCI\MIN\DATE default value - Illegal HIGH-VALUES: stored as the highest possible value, 99999, or DCI\MAX\DATE default value - Illegal SPACES: stored as zero (or DCI\MIN\DATE, in the case of a date field) - Illegal DATE values: stored as DCI\INV\DATE default value - Illegal TIME: stored as DCI\INV\DATE default value

-Null fields sent to DCI from the database are converted to COBOL in the following ways:
+Null fields sent to DCI from a database convert to COBOL in the following ways:

-- Numbers (including dates) are converted to zero. - Text (including binary text) is converted to spaces.
+Numbers (including dates) convert to zero

-Ol DCI User's Guide
+• Text (including binary text) converts to spaces

-If you want to change above conversion rules except for the key fields, you can use DCI_NULL_ON_ILLEGAL_DATE that convert to NULL illegal COBOL data.
+If you want to change these conversion rules, except for the key fields, you can use DCI\NULL\ON\ILLEGAL\DATE that convert to NULL illegal COBOL data.